MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: PAC-Bayes.
   - <details><summary>Digest</summary> Generalization bounds which assess the difference between the true risk and the empirical risk, have been studied extensively.
 However, to obtain bounds, current techniques use strict assumptions such as a uniformly bounded or a Lipschitz loss function.
 To avoid these assumptions, in this paper, we follow an alternative approach: we relax uniform bounds assumptions by using on-average bounded loss and on-average bounded gradient norm assumptions.
 Following this relaxation, we propose a new generalization bound that exploits the contractivity of the log-Sobolev inequalities.

+- SGD with large step sizes learns sparse features. [[paper]](https://arxiv.org/abs/2210.05337)
+  - Maksym Andriushchenko, Aditya Varre, Loucas Pillaud-Vivien, Nicolas Flammarion.
+  - Key Word: Stochastic Gradient Descent; Sparse Features.
+  - <details><summary>Digest</summary> We showcase important features of the dynamics of the Stochastic Gradient Descent (SGD) in the training of neural networks.
+We present empirical observations that commonly used large step sizes (i) lead the iterates to jump from one side of a valley to the other causing loss stabilization, and (ii) this stabilization induces a hidden stochastic dynamics orthogonal to the bouncing directions that biases it implicitly toward simple predictors.

 - The good, the bad and the ugly sides of data augmentation: An implicit spectral regularization perspective. [[paper]](https://arxiv.org/abs/2210.05021)
   - Chi-Heng Lin, Chiraag Kaushik, Eva L. Dyer, Vidya Muthukumar.
   - Key Word: Data Augmentation; Spectral Regularization.